vanberge/learn-gcp-terraform/README.md

 # learn-gcp-terraform

 ### Intro
 In this stage, we'll build on the foundational [stage-1](https://github.com/vanberge/learn-gcp-terraform/tree/stage-1) knowlege, which covers an introduction to Terraform on Google Cloud Platform (GCP).

-## Stage 2.
-Working with modules, variables, and outputs

-### Set up the environment
-* Log into the console at https://console.cloud.google.com
-* Creat a project, or select the project you'd like to use
-* Open a CloudShell session
-* If you already completed stage 1, delete that branch locally.
-  * ```rm -rf ~/learn-gcp-terraform```
-* Clone the stage 2 branch of the repo:
-  * ```git clone --branch stage-2 https://github.com/vanberge/learn-gcp-terraform.git```
-* Change into the directory:
-  * ```cd learn-gcp-terraform/```
-* Click "Open Editor" button to launch the Cloud code editor
+The stage 2 focus will be breaking the Terraform configuration into separe modules (where stage-1 had everything in a single main.tf), as well as the use of variables and outputs.
+We'll also create additional infrastructure services, including a Google Kubernetes Engine (GKE) cluster, and Google Cloud Storage bucket.

-* The file structure is as follows:
+The file structure is as follows:
 ```
-|---learn-gcp-terraform
+|---learn-gcp-terraform  #Main working directory, root module
-    - maint.tf
+    - main.tf
     - outputs.tf
     - variables.tf
-    |---modules
+    |---modules  #Module subfolders
+        |---gke
+            - gke.tf
+            - outputs.tf
+            - variables.tf
         |---instances
             - instances.tf
             - outputs.tf